 Too intense strength training leads to increased release of creatine kinase (CK) – an enzyme that supplies the muscles with energy.
-Scientists at the Sport University Cologne have found that the increase in CK in EMS Training by the current impulses up to 18 times higher than in conventional strength training.
+Scientists at the Sport University Cologne have found that the increase in CK in EMS Training by the current impulses are up to 18 times higher than in conventional strength training.

 Thus, these extreme values can in some cases lead to kidney damage.

-In case of doubt: if you feel pain, tachycardia or any kind of weakness after the training session, see you doctor right away before continuing with EMS Training.
+In case of doubt if you feel pain, tachycardia or any kind of weakness after the training session, see you doctor right away before continuing with EMS Training.